ptek/hasktags-emacs/README.md

 # hasktags emacs

-  This library tries to intergrate hasktags into emacs in a more automated way making it easier to navigate through your code in emacs.
+  This library intergrates hasktags into emacs, making it easier to navigate through your code in emacs.

 # usage